"I believe that banking

 the dollar preserves official gold and foreign reserves, it does not

-the floating exchange rate system may preserve the central bank's
+That is, while the floating exchange rate system may preserve the

 Floating exchange rate - eliminates national savings